The Roman Catholic Diocese of Portsmouth

 Reporting to the Director of Finance and IT

-An exciting opportunity has been created for an experienced Financial Controller to join a newly redesigned Finance team.
-Our focus is to transform the systems and processes currently in use and expand the service offering across the Diocese.
 The Diocese of Portsmouth comprises 90 parishes across Hampshire, Dorset, Berkshire (except Slough), South Oxfordshire, the Isle of Wight and the Channel Islands.
 Formed 19th May 1882 by the division of the Diocese of Southwark, the Diocese of Portsmouth has a presence in every community and can offer ministry and mission to all who come to us, working towards the Bishop’s vision of Bringing people closer to Jesus Christ through his church.

 You will be an ACA/CIMA/ACCA qualified accountant.